 View Point Farms Mitigation Bank is a partnership made up of the property owners and WYCAR Land Company, LLC.
 The individuals contracted by WYCAR are experienced in establishing and operating mitigation banks throughout the United States and have extensive experience with several successful mitigation banks in numerous Army Corps Districts.
-Stream Restoration Concepts, LLC and Alliance Technical Group are the technical consultants to the bank sponsor and each has deep experience in wetland ecology, wetland and stream restoration, hydrology, mitigation bank establishment, operation, and compliance.
+Stream Restoration Concepts, LLC and GBMc & Associates are the technical consultants to the bank sponsor and each has deep experience in wetland ecology, wetland and stream restoration, hydrology, mitigation bank establishment, operation, and compliance.
 The technical consultants will provide general mitigation banking, credit sales support, stream restoration design and wetland/buffer design.

-17.CONCLUSION
+17. CONCLUSION

-In summary, establishment of the 110 +/- acre VPFMB, will restore and enhance approximately 36,142 linear feet of stream ecosystem. addition, approximately 110 acres of buffer will be constructed, enhanced or wetlands, including linear wetlands associated with the stream preserved.
-All complex, will be enhanced by buffering and preserved.
+In summary, establishment of the 100 +/- acre VPFMB, will restore approximately 20,786 linear feet of stream and enhance or preserve approximately 7,318 linear feet of stream ecosystem.
+In addition, 85.08 acres of buffer will be constructed, enhanced or preserved.
+All wetlands, including linear wetlands associated with the stream complex, will be enhanced by buffer and preserved.